 - Continue to follow a low-iodine diet.

-- Eat a light breakfast, such as cereal or toast.
+- Eat a light breakfast, such as oatmeal.

 - Your treatment will probably be in the afternoon, so bring a light lunch or snack.
 Your first delivered meal will be dinner, which will be served in your room after your treatment is finished.

 You will be staying in a private room.
 It will have a telephone, TV and DVD player, and a bathroom.
 You can bring the following items with you:

 - Comfortable clothes to wear during the day.